-1. To obtain the intellectual ability to translate, interpret, and extrapolate the most important scientific models and laws governing the motion of objects, the physics of energy, momentum, and collisions, and the physics of thermodynamics.
+1. To obtain the intellectual ability to translate, interpret, and extrapolate the most important scientific models and laws governing electric and magnetic forces and fields, DC & AC electronic circuits, and electromagnetic waves.

 2. To further develop critical thinking and problem solving skills in the area of physics and the natural science.